-Currently administered annually to all clients and families who receive services during a selected one-week interval specified by the County MHP (excluding detention programs, medication-only

-- a) Youth aged 13 and over complete the Youth Services Survey with the attached comments page. - b) Parents/caregivers of children and youth up to age 18 complete the Youth Services Survey-Family. - c) Surveys are to be administered to ensure full confidentiality, as directed by the Child and Adolescent Services Research Center (CASRC). - d) Completed surveys shall be completed via the secure link or delivered by hand to CASRC within 3 business days after each survey period has been completed, adhering to HIPAA regulations. - e) Medication-only cases are excluded from the YSS measure. - f) Programs exempt from completing the PSC (such as TBS or DEC) shall maintain written exception documentation from COR on file.
+- Currently administered annually to all clients and families who receive services during a selected one-week interval specified by the County BHP (excluding detention programs, medication-only cases, inpatient, and crisis services).
+The annual survey will be conducted in the Spring of each year.
+The survey returns are scanned to facilitate tabulation; therefore, the original printed forms provided by the BHP must be used. - o Youth aged 13 and over complete the Youth Services Survey with the attached comments page. - o Parents/caregivers of children and youth up to age 18 complete the Youth Services Survey-Family. - o Surveys are to be administered to ensure full confidentiality, as directed by the Child and Adolescent Services Research Center (CASRC). - Completed surveys shall be completed via the secure link or delivered by hand to CASRC within 3 business days after each survey period has been completed, adhering to HIPAA regulations.